Your ALS Guide

 What if there isn't a clinic near me?

-Attending an ALS clinic—once every two or three months—may be the single most important thing you can do to extend your life and improve your quality of life.
+Attending an ALS clinic once every three or so months may be the most important thing you can do to extend your life and improve your quality of life.
 If you are able to make the drive or arrange for transportation, we strongly recommend going.

-If there is not a multidisciplinary ALS clinic near you, there may be other clinics or neurologists at hospitals, private practices, or universities who specialize in ALS.
-Contact your local ALS Association or Muscular Dystrophy Association chapter to ask about your options.
+If there is not a multidisciplinary ALS clinic near you, there may be other clinics or neurologists at hospitals, private practices, or universities that specialize in ALS.
+Contact your local ALS organization to ask about your options.
 You may also want to search for clinics in neighboring states that may be closer to you.

-If transportation to the clinic is a challenge, ask your local chapter if they have travel grants, resources, or suggestions.
+If transportation to the clinic is a challenge, ask your local organization if they have travel grants, resources, or suggestions.

 Did we miss something?

 Is there an ALS clinic we missed?
 Is any information out of date?
-Email us to help keep the directory current.
+Please email us to help keep this directory current for our community.
 Thank you!

 Back to Directory